 Without reversing entries, you’ll need to account for whatever portion of the revenue or expense occurred in the previous period on its books, and the remainder on this year’s.
 Using this approach keeps you from inadvertently “doubling up” by recording the revenue or expense in both sets of books.

 Not every business uses reversing entries; cash-only businesses and businesses that bill and receive payment within the same accounting period are generally exempt.
-But these entries are a powerful tool to have in your accounting kit if your business operates on an accrual basis and frequently deals with adjusting entries at the end of each accounting period.
+But these journal entries are a powerful tool to have in your accounting kit if your business operates on an accrual basis and frequently deals with adjusting entries at the end of each accounting period.

 “You can think of reversing entries as a bit like time travel—except they help you account for past revenue and expenses without complicating the present.”